 Thorne said these keen birders are often referred to as “Listers,” because they try to get as many birds on the list of ones they’ve seen.
 Top birders have over 400 on their lists.

 Local resident and naturalist Dennis Horwood said because of the process that has to occur to confirm a bird’s species, that just because this is the first time the gray-tailed tattler has been identified in Canada, it doesn’t necessarily mean it’s the first time that’s it’s actually been to Canada.

 “It could’ve been here previously, it’s just that no one’s authenticated it until now, and that’s what makes it rare,” Horwood said.
 “These rare birds come and go and nobody knows for sure.”

-Along with the rare gray-tailed tattler, a flying squirrel was recently spotted in the area by Kitimat resident Joanne Monaghan.
+Along with the rare gray-tailed tattler, a flying squirrel was spotted in the area by Kitimat resident Joanne Monaghan.

 And while flying squirrels are indigenous to the area, they’re rarely seen because they’re nocturnal and quite shy, Horwood said.
 They usually start getting active at dusk and then go to sleep when it starts to get light come morning, which means it’s dark when they’re actually able to be spotted out and about.

-“They could be in yard everyday and you’d never know it,” Horwood said.
+“They could be in your yard everyday and you’d never know it,” Horwood said.
 “There’s probably lots around, they just don’t come out where you can see them.
 But if you do, they’ve got a cute, stuffed animal kind of look, so that’s how you know it’s them.”